 Buttermilk Banana Bread

-This recipe for Buttermilk Banana Bread is perhaps one of the nearest and dearest recipes to our family – every time we make it, it reminds us of my father in law; this recipe is, in its essence, his.
+This recipe for Buttermilk Banana Bread is perhaps one of the nearest and dearest recipes to our family – every time we make it, it reminds us of my father-in-law; this recipe is, in its essence, his.
 We hope you enjoy it as much as we do, and think of him!
 Once you make it, you’ll never make another banana bread again.

 I think I live with a family of monkeys.
 We go through a lot of bananas in this house.
 A LOT.
 Like 5+ bunches a week.
 And we use them all, for the most part.
 In parfaits, in smoothies, on oatmeal, just plain, what have you.
 Friends who come to our house can never believe that we really do eat the huge pile of bananas we have in the fruit basket.